SaurabhChandravanshi/SQL-Simulator/README.md

 - The editor is a simple textarea by design (no syntax validation required)
 - “Clear” clears both the editor and results; “New Query” in header and empty state
 - Table is mobile-friendly with horizontal scroll and header pinned via z-index
+ - Aggregations are shown only for clearly numeric fields and skip identifier-like columns (id/code/postal/zip/phone/fax)
+ - Query history records on Run to keep snapshots meaningful and cheap; can be extended to debounce-on-idle if preferred

 ## Walkthrough Video